mitkury/chatgpt-export-parser/docs/chatgpt-data-export-format.md

 # ChatGPT Data Export Format and Parsing

+> **Note:** This document describes the ChatGPT export format.
+We have implemented a working parser in this repository that handles all the features described below.
+See the main README.md for usage examples.

 ## Export Archive Contents

 When you use **ChatGPT’s “Export Data”** feature, you receive a ZIP archive containing your entire chat history and related info in both HTML and JSON formats.
 The structure typically includes several files: